-Lance Dutson has served as an advisor and strategist for a wide array of federal and state elected officials and candidates, most recently serving as Communications Director for the campaign of U.S. Senator Susan Collins.
-He managed the 2012 U.S. Senate campaign of GOP candidate Charlie Summers, and also worked on the campaign communications team of U.S. Senator Kelly Ayotte of New Hampshire, as well as the Maine Republican Party, in 2010.
+Lance has been at the center of Maine politics and public policy for more than 15 years.
+Most recently, he worked with the reelection campaign of US Senator Susan Collins, winning in a bipartisan landslide after withstanding more than $100 million in negative ads.
+He has been active in municipal politics as well, and managed the 2017 referendum campaign to defeat a rent control initiative in the city of Portland, Maine, winning by nearly 30 points and capturing all five wards of the city.
+He served as Communications Director for Senator Susan Collins’ 2014 campaign, and managed the 2012 U.S. Senate campaign of GOP candidate Charlie Summers.
+Dutson worked on the campaign communications team of U.S. Senator Kelly Ayotte of New Hampshire, as well as the Maine Republican Party, in 2010.
 He has experience in both state and federal government, as one of the first New Media Directors on Capitol Hill for Senator Collins, and as Special Assistant for Communications to the Maine Speaker of the House.

 Lance was named one of the ‘25 Most Influential’ figures in Maine politics in 2012, and has won numerous awards for commercial and political web development projects.

 Dutson has extensive experience in a wide array of public policy areas, including energy, health care, government transparency, and budget issues.
 He served as the Chief Executive Officer of The Maine Heritage Policy Center, a 501c3 organization focusing on state policy issues, and has been active in the public policy discussion in Maine for more than a decade.